 Trelegy Ellipta by is a Prescription medication manufactured, distributed, or labeled by GlaxoSmithKline LLC.
 Drug facts, warnings, and ingredients follow.

-TRELEGY ELLIPTA is indicated for the maintenance treatment of patients with chronic obstructive pulmonary disease (COPD).
+TRELEGY ELLIPTA is a combination of fluticasone furoate, an inhaled corticosteroid (ICS); umeclidinium, an anticholinergic; and vilanterol, a long‑acting beta2-adrenergic agonist (LABA), indicated for the maintenance treatment of patients with chronic obstructive pulmonary disease (COPD).
+(1)

-TRELEGY ELLIPTA is NOT indicated for the relief of acute bronchospasm or for the treatment of asthma.
+Important limitations of use: Not indicated for relief of acute bronchospasm or the treatment of asthma.
+(1, 5.2)

 TRELEGY ELLIPTA should be administered as 1 inhalation once daily by the orally inhaled route only.